aws-amplify/docs/docs/guides/hosting/fragments/nuxt.md

 ![Nuxt Hosting with Amplify Console - Console view](~/images/hosting/nuxt/2.png)

-Next, Click on the Git provider that you are using and click __Continue__:
+Next, choose the Git provider that you are using and click __Continue__:

 ![Nuxt Hosting with Amplify Console - Choosing your Git provider](~/images/hosting/nuxt/3.png)